IdolM1/colorvisionproject-josh-huskisson/README.md

 Here is an example of the program running:

 ```
-What color are you using (in hexadecimal)?
-A1F358
+960000
 There is red in this color.
-There is green in this color.
-This color has blue in it.
 Would you like to store this number? (y or n) y
-Do you want to input another color? (y or n) y
+Do you want to go to the next color? (y or n) y
-What color are you using (in hexadecimal)?
-FFFF00
+882211
 There is red in this color.
 There is green in this color.
+There is blue in this color.
 Would you like to store this number? (y or n) n
+Do you want to go to the next color? (y or n) y
+fae88a
+There is red in this color.
+There is green in this color.
+There is blue in this color.
+Would you like to store this number? (y or n) y
-Do you want to input another color? (y or n) n
+Do you want to go to the next color? (y or n) n
 ```

 ## C++ Guide